From SCADA UX to User Interface and Development

 From Figma to inSCADA

-Together with our partner Des Elektroteknik, who develops automation solutions in the marine sector, we are developing a SCADA application on the inSCADA Platform related to a ship's 'HVAC and Water System'.
-We realized that the project owner Teknotherm Marine had an innovative vision for the application, was working with a professional design team on this matter, and wanted to proceed with OpenBridge Design System 5.0 standards.
+Together with our partner Des Elektroteknik, who develops automation solutions in the marine sector and has signed off on many domestic and international projects, we are developing a SCADA application on the inSCADA Platform related to a ship's 'HVAC and Water System'.
+Initially, while continuing to develop the application with familiar methods and approaches — that is, while heading toward results similar to the outputs above — we realized that the project owner (Teknotherm Marine) had an innovative vision for the application, was working with a professional design team on this matter, and wanted to proceed with certain standards.
+When we looked at the designs they shared with us, we saw that they contained very fine details and that they had put a lot of effort into UX.
+The designs they had made in Figma were waiting to be turned into a real application.
+See Figure 2 for a UI of a Water System designed in Figma.

 Figure 2: Figma Preview for SCADA Application UI and Water System Mimic — Thermal Energy Management System (TEMS) by Teknotherm Marine AS.
-Design based on OpenBridge Design System 5.0
+For more information contact sigbjorn.tyssen@teknotherm.no or jan.nordvik@teknotherm.no.
+The design is based on the OpenBridge Design System 5.0

 SVG-Based Visualization